 Contact us for expert advice on major basement renovation issues to check on!

 In general, it’s best to let your general contracting company handle the basement renovation permit application for you.
 As a professional general contractor, they’ve done it countless of times and know the system well enough to streamline the process.
-If you’re curious about the basement renovation permit requirements though, here are some general guidelines for Toronto and Mississauga:
+If you’re curious about the basement renovation permit requirements though, here are some general guidelines for Ontario:

 Contact us and we’ll walk you through how we navigate through the basement renovation permit process!